 Kody drove a 1977 white Chevy Silverado pick-up even though he was barely fifteen.
 Looking back I’m betting my mom would have been available to pick me up, and I’m pretty sure she would have disapproved of her fourteen-year-old daughter riding around with any boy, not to mention one without a license.
 I most likely asked Kody for a ride for the sheer summer thrill.

 When Kody pulled into the circle drive at my house and slowed to a stop, I opened the passenger door to let myself out and said, “Thanks for the ride.”
 But Kody never parked, instead accelerating again, completing the circle while I held on to the open truck door and cracked up.
 A moment later and once more outside my front door, he stopped for another mock drop-off, and like a record, we rotated through the drive, the scene repeating, the Silverado pausing, and we rolled on, Kody’s arms flexing as he held onto the steering wheel, his laugh infectious.
 Finally, he let me go.
 We were kids, being kids, and I found myself giggling about that ride for days.

-Flash forward a couple of years to our first date and a few more years to our first marriage and thirty more through our journey of ups and downs, human mistakes and equally human reactions, break ups and makeups, a divorce and a second marriage.
+Flash forward a couple of years to our first date and a few more years to our first marriage and thirty more through our journey of ups and downs, human mistakes and equally human reactions, break ups, a divorce and a second marriage.

 “So we beat on, boats against the current, borne ceaselessly into the past.”